-When I began my architectural education I had more than a passing interest in photography.
-Needing to record the built environment and my own work, I bought my first 'proper' camera; a secondhand Olympus OM10 and I loved it.
-At university, we were introduced to the darkroom and shown how to develop and print black & white film.
-However, nobody explained how to use my camera.
-I spent my entire degree and post-graduate diploma pressing the shutter button and hoping what I was seeing would be reflected in the prints and negatives.
+When I began my architectural education, I had more than a passing interest in photography.
+Needing to record the built environment and my work, I bought my first 'proper' camera; a secondhand Olympus OM10.
+I loved it.
+At university, we were introduced to the darkroom and taught to develop and print black & white film.

 Once I had qualified and started earning I bought various 'decent' digital cameras, thinking that they would magically improve my output ...